Minimal torsion curves in geometric isogeny classes: Acknowledgements

 \section{Acknowledgements}

-We thank John Cremona, \'{A}lvaro Lozano-Robledo, Jeremy Rouse, Parker Schwartz, and Drew Sutherland for helpful conversations.
-We thank John Cremona and Filip Najman for helpful comments on an earlier version of this paper.
+We thank John Cremona, \'{A}lvaro Lozano-Robledo, Jeremy Rouse, Parker Schwartz, and Andrew Sutherland for helpful conversations.
+We thank John Cremona, Michael Eddy, Tyler Genao, and Filip Najman for helpful comments on an earlier version of this paper.
+We are especially grateful to the anonymous referee, who made many comments and suggestions with greatly improved the exposition.
 All authors were supported by NSF grant DMS-2137659.
 The first author was partially supported by an A. J. Sterge Faculty Fellowship and NSF grant DMS-2145270.